 * U.S. crude inventories up 1.8 mln barrels to 488.8 mln -API

-SINGAPORE, Aug 2 (Reuters) - Oil fell on Wednesday, with rising U.S. fuel inventories pulling U.S. crude back below $50 per barrel, while ongoing high supplies from producer club OPEC weighed on international prices.
+SINGAPORE, Aug 2 (Reuters) - Oil prices fell 1 percent on Wednesday, with rising U.S. fuel inventories pulling U.S. crude back below $50 per barrel, while ongoing high supplies from producer club OPEC weighed on international prices.

-Brent crude futures, the international benchmark for oil prices, were trading down 30 cents, or 0.6 percent, at $51.48 per barrel.
+Brent crude futures, the international benchmark for oil prices, were down 47 cents - almost 1 percent - at $51.31 per barrel.

-The American Petroleum Institute (API) said late on Tuesday that U.S. crude stocks rose by 1.8 million barrels in the week ending July 28 to 488.8 million, hitting hopes that recent inventory draws were a sign of a tightening U.S. market.
+The API said that U.S. crude stocks rose by 1.8 million barrels in the week ending July 28 to 488.8 million, hitting hopes that recent inventory draws were a sign of a tightening U.S. market.

-In global markets, prices were weighed down by a survey this week that showed production by the the Organization of the Petroleum Exporting Countries (OPEC) hit a 2017-high of 33 million barrels per day (bpd), despite the club's pledge to restrict output together with some non-OPEC producers including Russia by 1.8 million bpd between January this year and March 2018.
+Outside the United States, prices were pegged back by a survey this week that showed production by the Organization of the Petroleum Exporting Countries (OPEC) hit a 2017 high of 33 million barrels per day (bpd) - despite its pledge to restrict output together with other OPEC producers, including Russia, by 1.8 million bpd between January this year and March 2018.

-Because of rising global output, energy consultancy Douglas Westwood said oversupply would likely return soon, and last for years.
+Because of rising output, energy consultancy Douglas Westwood said oversupply would return soon, and last for years.

-Douglas Westwood said it expected oversupply to last until at least 2021.
+Douglas Westwood said it expected oversupply to last until 2021.